A Glossary of Dress Shoe Styles -- Names, Photos, and Descriptions

 - Chelsea boots.
 Ideally wholecut, or near wholecut, with a seam at the bottom of the elastic.
 Versatile, to the point where the same pair can potentially be worn with jeans or a suit.

 - "Lazyman Oxfords."
 A lot of very high-end shoemakers (Saint Crispin's, in this case) have been making oxford-lookalike shoes with elastic closures and faux lacing.
 They're an interesting oddity here; you might expect these to carry the same connotation as a pre-tied bow tie, but...
-They're one of those things that's acceptable only because the brands doing it are highly respected British brands, and because they are, they're practically conservative.
+They're one of those things that's acceptable only because the brands doing it are highly respected British brands, and because of that, they're practically conservative.

 Buckle Closure